Regardt-van-der-Riet/APDS_FINAL/README.md

    - On Safari: Click "Show Details" then "visit this website"

 5. You should now see the application login/registration page

+#### Logging In to the Application

+Now that the application is running, you need to log in using the accounts you created in Step 5.

+LOGGING IN AS A CUSTOMER USER:

+1. On the login page at https://localhost:3000, enter the following credentials:
+   - Username: `johnsmith`
+   - Password: `Password@123`

+2. Click the "Login" button

+3. After successful login, you will be redirected to the customer dashboard at https://localhost:3000/dashboard

+4. From the dashboard, you can:
+   - Create new international payment transactions
+   - View your payment history
+   - See the status of submitted payments

+LOGGING IN AS AN ADMIN USER:

+1. If you are currently logged in as a customer, click "Logout" in the navigation bar

+2. On the login page at https://localhost:3000, enter the following credentials:
+   - Username: `admin`
+   - Password: `Admin@123`

+3. Click the "Login" button

+4. After successful login, you will be redirected to the admin dashboard at https://localhost:3000/admin

+5. From the admin dashboard, you can:
+   - View all pending payment transactions from all customers
+   - Verify and approve payments
+   - View all registered customer accounts
+   - Monitor system activity

+IMPORTANT NOTES ABOUT LOGGING IN:

+1. The username and password are case-sensitive.
+Make sure you type them exactly as shown
+2. If you see "Invalid credentials" error, double-check that:
+   - You ran both the createAdmin.js and createTestUser.js scripts successfully
+   - MongoDB is running
+   - You typed the username and password correctly
+3. Each user type (customer vs admin) has access to different features
+4. You cannot access admin features when logged in as a customer, and vice versa
+5. The authentication token expires after 7 days, after which you will need to log in again

 #### Stopping the Application